France's Hollande pledges payouts, price freezes after win

-PARIS French presidential front-runner Francois Hollande promised on Wednesday to freeze fuel prices, slash government ministers' salaries and boost welfare payouts to families in a rush of legislation in his first eight weeks in office.
+PARIS French presidential front-runner Francois Hollande said on Wednesday he would freeze fuel prices, slash government ministers' salaries and boost welfare payouts to families in a rush of legislation in his first eight weeks in office.

-The measures largely re-packaged Hollande's election manifesto, launched in January, but put a firm timetable on a series of economic reforms between the final round of voting on May 6 and the parliamentary recess at the end of June.
+The measures largely re-packaged Hollande's election manifesto, launched in January, but put a firm timetable on a series of economic reforms between the final round of voting on May 6 and the breaking of parliament at the end of June.

 They included a three-month freeze on fuel prices, a 25 percent increase in annual allowances for parents of school children and guaranteed above-inflation interest rates on tax-free savings accounts, as ways to bolster consumers' purchasing power.